 Almach – Gamma Andromedae – one of the brightest stars of constellation Andromeda, looks a single star for a naked eye, but already with a small telescope it seems to be a double star.
 With a large telescope the other component of Almach actually reveals to be a triple star, so as a whole Almach is a quadruple star.

-Eriko Takahashi – to whom Sandbox of Almach is composed for – gave the first performance of this piece in Vienna in 16th of October, 2020.
+Eriko Takahashi – to whom Sandbox of Almach is composed and dedicated to – gave the first performance of this piece in Vienna in 16th of October, 2020.